Tyler Losco

 Many of life’s frustrations and disappointments stem from our own beliefs and expectations.
 Allowing ourselves to see things from different perspectives, altering our ways of thinking, and adapting our patterns of behavior can often lead to positive changes.
 This is the foundation of cognitive behavioral therapy (CBT), which is one of the therapeutic approaches that I’m drawn to.
 CBT interventions are evidence-based and can be easily applied in our everyday lives.
 I also appreciate the principles of person-centered therapy, existential therapy, psychodynamic therapy, and many of the mindfulness-based practices.
 However, I believe that each person is unique, and therapy should be based on the individual needs of the client.
 My goal is to gain a thorough understanding of my client’s life situation and work collaboratively with them to develop a customized plan.

 My clinical interests include working with individuals experiencing challenges involving depression, anxiety, emotional regulation, traumatic events, and obsessive-compulsive symptoms.
-However, I am open to addressing any concern the client may bring to the counseling session.
-I look forward to hearing the stories of my clients, being there to support them, and helping them to achieve and maintain their version of wellness.
+I am especially passionate about supporting first responders with work-related stress and vicarious trauma.
+However, I am open to addressing any concerns my clients bring to our sessions.
+I look forward to hearing your stories, being there to support you, and helping you to achieve and maintain your version of wellness.